 Master of Arts in New Arts Journalism

-Located within a vibrant school of contemporary art and design, the New Arts Journalism program provides a full engagement with the theory and practice of journalism and the opportunity to work closely with artists, art historians, cultural theorists, and art critics connected to a major American museum.
+The Master of Arts in New Arts Journalism (MANAJ) at SAIC is designed to provide students with the necessary skills and experiences to write about the arts for diverse audiences.
+Located in a vibrant school of contemporary art and design, the MANAJ program provides full engagement with the theory and practice of journalism as well as the opportunity to work closely with artists, art historians, cultural theorists, and art critics connected to a major American museum.